Getting started with Amazon Shield Advanced - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 Shield Advanced provides advanced DDoS detection and mitigation protection for network layer (layer 3), transport layer (layer 4), and application layer (layer 7) attacks.
 For more information about Shield Advanced, see Amazon Shield Advanced overview.

-The Amazon technical community has published information about an example one-click option for using Amazon CloudFormation and Amazon Firewall Manager to configure Shield Advanced.
-You can use Firewall Manager if your accounts are part of an organization in Amazon Organizations and if you're protecting any resource types except for Amazon Route 53 or Amazon Global Accelerator.
-To explore this option, see the tutorial at One-click deployment of Shield Advanced.
+The Amazon technical community has published an example of an automated process for configuring Shield Advanced using the infrastructure as code (IaC) tools, Amazon CloudFormation and Terraform.
+You can use Amazon Firewall Manager with this solution if your accounts are part of an organization in Amazon Organizations and if you're protecting any resource types except for Amazon Route 53 or Amazon Global Accelerator.
+To explore this option, see the code repository at aws-samples / aws-shield-advanced-one-click-deployment and the tutorial at One-click deployment of Shield Advanced.

 Note